Supporting Research

 When treating my patients it is important to me to demonstrate why their pain is most likely NOT related to a structural defect.

-I have provided links below to a number of studies for each body part that demonstrate that things like rotator cuff tears, bulging/herniated discs, meniscus tears, & arthritis DO NOT cause pain.
+I have provided links below to a number of studies for each body part that demonstrate that things like rotator cuff tears, bulging/herniated discs, meniscus tears, & arthritis DO NOT solely cause pain.

 I have also provided several studies that demonstrate that placebo surgery is just as effective as real surgery, further demonstrating that structure is not the cause of pain.